123mame/JHU-Data-Science-Capstone/04_Task_Script.md

 (how_long <- stop - go)
 ```

-    ## Time difference of 5.459696 secs
+    ## Time difference of 5.786803 secs

-What does the distribution on ngrams look like?
+What does the distribution of ngrams look like?
 -----------------------------------------------

 Suggests there may be a better way to subset.
 See `04A_Task_Script.R`